arpan9236/Arpan_Das_github/README.md

 quantum mechanical and solid state physics problems and write all the codes in python.
 I have started working on it.
 Many more to come.
 Finally, I will apply all the methods and write thecodes of density functional theory using python.

+As I am trained in materials modelling and computer simulations of materials, and now I am learning data science and machine learning, my bigger aim is to apply machine learning, data science and artificial intelligence in materials simulations for rational design of nanomaterials.